amitxv/PC-Tuning/docs/physical-setup.md

 - [Higher DPI reduces latency](https://www.youtube.com/watch?v=6AoRfv9W110).
 Use the highest DPI possible without [sensor smoothing](https://www.reddit.com/r/MouseReview/comments/5haxn4/sensor_smoothing).
 If your game uses raw input, you can [reduce the pointer speed](https://boringboredom.github.io/tools/#/WinSens) in Windows.
 Otherwise, leave the slider at the default position as input will be negatively affected due to scaling

     - One way to determine whether a given application is using raw input is to spy on the raw input API calls with [API Monitor](http://www.rohitab.com/apimonitor) or check whether the ``enhance pointer precision`` option has any effect in-game.
-If you are still unsure or have doubts, leave the slider at the default position
+If you are still unsure or have doubts, leave the slider in the default position

 - [Higher polling rate reduces jitter](https://www.youtube.com/watch?app=desktop&v=djCLZ6qEVuA).
 Polling rates higher than 1kHz may negatively impact performance depending on your hardware so adjust accordingly.
 This is less of an issue after the May 2023 Windows 11 update